Xomega-Net/Xomega.Docs/docs/tutorial/4-security/2-authentication.md

 ## Defining Authentication data object

-As usual, we will begin with defining the relevant things in our Xomega model.
+As usual, we will begin by defining the relevant things in our Xomega model.
 Let's open up the `person.xom` file, and declare a new data object called `AuthenticationObject`, which will serve as a data model for our *Login* view.

 ```xml title="person.xom"
 <!-- added-lines-start -->